grammatek/ice-g2p/README.md

                         inputfile or directory
   	--inputstr INPUTSTR, -i INPUTSTR
                           input string
+    --sep SEP_STR, -s SEP_STR  word separator to use, if not present, no word separators are used --syll SYLL_STR -y SYLL_STR syllable separator to use, if not present, no syllabification will be performed
+    # boolean arguments
+    --stress, -t          perform stress labeling, ONLY APPLICABLE IN COMBINATION WITH --syll ARGUMENT!
   	--keep, -k            keep original
   	--sep, -s             use word separator
 	--dict, -d            use pronunciation dictionary
-	--syll, -y            add syllabification and stress labeling --langdetect, -l      use word-based language detection
+	--langdetect, -l      use word-based language detection

 Using the `-k` flag keeps the original grapheme strings and for file input/output writes the original strings in the first column of the tab separated output file, and the phonetic transcription in the second one.
-The `-s`flag adds a word separator to the transcription.
+The `-s`flag adds the defined word separator to the transcription and with the `-y` flag syllabification is added to the transcription with the chosen separator.
+The word and syllable separators may be the same or different symbols.
+Common symbol for syllable separation is a dot `.` In combination with syllabification, stress labels can be added using the `-t` flag.
 With the `-d` flag all tokens are first looked up in an existing pronunciation dictionary, the automatic g2p is then only a fallback for words not contained in the dictionary.
-With the `-y` flag syllabification and stress labeling is added to the transcription:

-    %python src/ice-g2p/main.py -i 'hljóðrita þetta takk' -k -s hljóðrita þetta takk : l_0 j ou D r I t a-T E h t a-t_h a h k
+    %python src/ice-g2p/main.py -i 'hljóðrita þetta takk' -k -s '-' hljóðrita þetta takk : l_0 j ou D r I t a - T E h t a - t_h a h k

-	%python src/ice-g2p/main.py -i 'hljóðrita þetta takk' -k -y hljóðrita þetta takk : l_0 j ou1 D. r I0. t a0.
-T E1 h. t a0. t_h a1 h k
+	%python src/ice-g2p/main.py -i 'hljóðrita þetta takk' -k -y '.' -s '.' -t hljóðrita þetta takk : l_0 j ou1 D . r I0 . t a0 .
+T E1 h . t a0 . t_h a1 h k

 Using the `-l` flag allows for word-based language detection, where words considered foreign are transcribed by an LSTM trained on English words instead of Icelandic.
 If this flag is used, the module can handle common non-Icelandic characters, including all of the English alphabet: